thomasskk/ecommerce-web-app/README.md

 Inspired by H&M website

-First time using Angular, NodeJS, express and Mongo.
+First time using Angular, NodeJS, Express and Mongo.